sheryllindsay/Hovercraft/README.md

 # Hovercraft
 A hovercraft built with the help of our mentors suring our summer program.
+(Staff at ICAM France)

 -Fritzing was used to design to PCB board and the wiring from PCB to Arduino Uno.
 -Blynk app is used by connecting to a common wiFi.
 The wiFi board was connected to the Arduino through PCB.